mrdcvlsc/om_crypt/README.md

 # om_crypt
-a simple encryption-decryption function inspired by, or might be similar, or might be exactly the otp-encryption
+a simple encryption-decryption function inspired by, or might be similar to otp-encryption (C++ and Javascript-nodejs), see the web app demo

 ### DEMO